zhutchens1/foftools/README.md

 ```
 where `bperp` is the perpendicular linking factor, `blos` is the line-of-sight linking factor, and `s` is the mean separation, each as described above.
 The argument `gxs` is a list of galaxies (instances of the `fof.galaxy` class) on which to perform the group-finding. **Therefore, the `gxs` array must be prepared in advance of using the FoF algorithm to meet the luminosity-floor and bounding redshift values required by the sample.** The function returns nothing; instead, it identifies unique groups of galaxies and assigns each galaxy the appropriate group ID number.
 Afterwards, it distinguishes those galaxies that were not found to be in nonsingular groups and gives them a unique ID number.
 These are called "single-galaxy groups."
 After the code is finished, it will print a confirmation, and each galaxy in `gxs` will have a non-zero group ID number.

-**Note: The FoF algorithm will run helper functions for calculating the perpendicular and line-of-sight distances betweeng galaxies.
-These functions assume a simple Hubble's law cosmology with H_0 = 100 km/s.**
+**Note: The FoF algorithm will run helper functions for calculating the perpendicular and line-of-sight comoving distances between galaxies.
+The `foftools` package defaults to a LambdaCDM cosmology with H0 = 100.0, OmegaM = 0.3, and OmegaDE = 0.7.
+These can be modified in the source.**

 ### Groups